PhoenixCreation/ip_indicator_gnome/README.md

 - **Scroll through IP addresses:** Use the mouse scroll to cycle through multiple IP addresses.
 - **Automatic updates:** The displayed IP address updates every second to reflect changes in your network configuration.
 - **Prioritized display:** The extension prioritizes private IP ranges (e.g., `10.x.x.x`, `192.x.x.x`, `172.x.x.x`) for display.
+- **Public IP** shows the public facing IP using the DNS query.
+You can enable/disable public IP from extension settings and also set it's priority.
+- For change log refer to [CHANGELOG](CHANGELOG.md)

 ---